St. Louis Accredited School for Kids with Learning Disabilities

 It is the process of accreditation that yields the greatest continuing return for institutions.

 The internal self-assessment a school conducts against a set of research-based quality standards can produce a wealth of inspiring insights, especially when it’s approached properly.
 Honest self-evaluation is unique in its ability to uncover and bring special challenges into sharp focus.
 And for a school that may not be fully understood, it’s a welcome process.

 With this in mind, the external review is the most important part of the accreditation process.
 Similar to the internal self-assessment, it energizes and equips the leadership and stakeholders of a school or school system to tackle those areas that may be thwarting desired performance levels.

 Accreditation is a force multiplier.

-The process is a catalyst for transformative excellence, and AdvancED’s accreditation process is designed on a standards-based framework to feed continuous improvement and transform education on a global scale.
+The goal of the framework is to feed continuous improvement and transform education on a global scale.
 Education providers of all types around the world use AdvancED Accreditation.

-Accreditation is inextricably linked to the institution and educational system improvement.
+Accreditation: The inextricable link to the institution and educational system improvement.

 The process of earning and maintaining accreditation provides institutions and educational systems with clear and compelling direction for implementing changes to move toward excellence.

 What is Accreditation?